sparkprime/dive-sim/README.md

 - Buoyancy of full vs empty tank
 - Equalization of ears
 - Affect of environmental pressure on lungs, air consumption and tank gauge.
+- Nitrogen in the body and dive computer NO DECO time

 Try it out [here](https://sparkprime.github.io/dive-sim/).